This post may contain affiliate links. Please read our disclosure policy.

 - Meanwhile, in a medium bowl, whisk together jello and boiling water, until jello is completely dissolved.

 - Using the end of a wooden spoon, poke holes into the cake, every inch.
-Carefully pour jello mixture evenly over top of the cake.
+Carefully pour the jello mixture evenly over the top of the cake.
 Wrap and refrigerate for 1 hour.

 Fans Also Made: